HOME WISE Uranium Project > Mining & Milling > Issues > Issues at Operating Uranium Mines and Mills - Canada >

 Before the Commission may consider a decision on licensing under the NSCA regarding Cameco's proposal, a screening level environmental assessment (EA) must be completed in compliance with the Canadian Environmental Assessment Act.
 (CNSC Mar.
 5, 2010)

-> View Receipt and Processing of McArthur River Ore at the McClean Lake Operation, Project external link (CNSC)
+> View Receipt and Processing of McArthur River Ore at the McClean Lake Operation, Project (CNSC)

 Areva considers trucking ore from McArthur River mine to keep McClean Lake mill operating